alexpaul/Objective-C-Primer/Challenges.md

 ## Question 8

-Using the Recatangle class from earlier add an initializer method according to the following declaration and test it.
+Using the `Recatangle` class from earlier add an initializer method according to the following declaration and test it.

 ```objective-c
 - (instancetype)initWithWidth: (int) width andHeight: (int) height;
 ```

-Test
+Test using initializer in `main.m`

 ```objective-c
 int main(int argc, const char * argv[]) {